 A moderate or severe decrease in estrogen levels can create insulin resistance, which opens the way for other metabolic diseases.

-Research finds that while healthy premenopausal women have adequate estrogen levels that protect them against metabolic diseases, even a slight dip in their estrogen levels can cause insulin resistance and increase the risk of cancers, particularly in organs with a high estrogen demand (breasts, endometrium, and ovaries).
+Research finds that while healthy premenopausal women have adequate estrogen levels that protect them against metabolic diseases, even a slight dip in estrogen levels can cause insulin resistance.
+It also increases the risk of cancers, particularly in organs with high estrogen demand (i.e., breasts, endometrium, and ovaries).